YSU-CSIS-SE/Heroku/README.md

 - [Easily keep the deployment version in line with Master on GitHub](https://devcenter.heroku.com/articles/github-integration)
 - Addons for common utilities like storage and databases (Cede.io uses the mLab MongoDB Heroku add-on)
 - Extensive free tier (sleeps after 30 minutes of activity, limited active time per month)
-- With or without a custom domain name (use cedegame.com for the actual game)
+- With or without a custom domain name (use [cedegame.com](http://cedegame.com/) for the actual game)
 - Can see server stats via web
 - Manage most things from the website or the command line tool

-- Auto scaling (needs tested)
+NOTE: Cede.io actually *can't* scale on Heroku in its current iteration because it does work on a timer, that would be doubled if the app had multiple instances (as per how Heroku scales).
+More information [here](https://devcenter.heroku.com/articles/scaling#understanding-concurrency).
+I've thought about using a task queue like RabbidMQ or breaking the timed tasks out to a separate server that only scales vertically (more powerful box).
+More investigation needs done on this.

 ### How to Host Cede.io via Heroku